salihusmanov1/ethics-committee-forms-web-app/README.md

     ```bash
     php artisan key:generate

-7.Update the .env file with your database credentials.
+7. Update the .env file with your database credentials.

 8. Import the Database:
    Use a MySQL database management tool (e.g., phpMyAdmin, MySQL Workbench) or run the following command in your terminal to import the database: